sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 1. Exploil vulnerability in the DNS server
 2. Man in the middle (send a fake response)
 3. Modify the client host file
-4. Domain high-jack (point to a different DNS server)
+4. Domain highjack (point to a different DNS server)
 5. Masquareade type attack!

 Steps to block this attack!
 (DNSSEC)
 1. Sign the (domain name, IP Addr) pair with the domain's owner certificates!
 2. Problem! : What if you map between domains, i.e. from foo.bris.ac.uk to bar.bris.ac.uk???
-3. The above fault could lead to a **topology disclosure** where the attacker could identify the topology by looping over the domains from a->aa, etc.
+3. The above fault could lead to a **topology disclosure** where the attacker could identify the topology by looping over the domains from a.bris..->aa.bris..., etc.

 ### Slow Loris Attack: